IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-script.md

 At the top of the file is some information about the repository and script setup.

 The first thing we need to do is on line 51 where we define the operating system we’re working on.
-For Mac and Linux users we set the value of the PLATFORM_ARCH property "linux/amd64".
+For Mac and Linux users, we set the value of the PLATFORM_ARCH property "linux/amd64".

-<code class="code-block"> PLATFORM_ARCH="linux/amd64 </code>

 <img src="images/1-1.png" width="800" />